apache/james-project/src/adr/0068-mutualize-cassandra-storge-for-quota.md

 The helper will consist of 2 tables:
 - One composed of counters to track current value
-- One comosed of regular `long` to track limits
+- One composed of regular `long` to track limits

 (one can not mix counters and regular values in the same table in Cassandra).